Chie-codes/News_app/README.md

 - Build the Django app image
 - Start the MySQL database container
-- Run makemigrations and migrate automatically (see updated docker-compose.yml)
+- Run makemigrations and migrate automatically
 - Run the Django development server on http://localhost:8000

 3. To stop and remove containers and volumes: